Tag: Little Boots (Page 1 of 2)

 Seb and Ali: He was an excellent songwriter, a fact sometimes overshadowed by the visual aspect of what he did (which was very strong as well of course), and the overall myth he projected so effectively.
 His post-modern stance on identity is influential to Seb, and so is his early work as a lyricist, but we cannot say his sound at any particular stage bears relevant influence to HEARTBREAK’s, production-wise.

-The ‘Anthonio’ song Sebastian did with Richard X over the ANNIE backing track was good fun and rather authentic…
+The ‘Anthonio’ song Sebastian did with Richard X over the Annie backing track was good fun and rather authentic…

+Seb: I’m really thankful to Richard X for the opportunity to explore that singing register and expression, something I’ve always wanted to do.
 It was a fun idea and I’ve learnt a lot from working with Richard on that and another bit of vocal recording for SNS he once helped me with.
+I am better as a singer because of that experience.
+I hope someday somehow I get to work with him again.

 How do you feel about how the music business landscape and social media has changed since ‘Lies’ came out in 2008?